 The pleasure and pain can be specific, immediate and tangible, or can be more long-term and somewhat nebulous.
 But when we have exercise as a high priority and experience pleasure, we are more likely to keep doing it.
 For example, if a patient with fibromyalgia feels better after she works out in a warm swimming pool, she will be more likely to keep doing it.

 3. Exercise is boring.

 4. I’m self-conscious about how I look

 7. Gym memberships are too much money

 8. I’ve tried to exercise before and failed or I’ve hurt myself

 Starting to get past these roadblocks begins with thinking about how you see yourself and then creating a new standard for yourself.
 Deciding this is who I am now and raising the bar.
 In my next blog, I’ll share tips on how to overcome the roadblocks to exercising.

 Forum Health Bloomingdale is passionate about supporting you throughout your health journey.
-For more information on health coaching, nutrition counseling and other services we offer, please schedule your complimentary 15-minute consultation today.
+Contact us for more information on health coaching, nutrition counseling and other services we offer.

 *Exercise has been found to be as good an antidepressant as antidepressant drugs, especially in certain genotypes.

 Dr. William Epperly, Fellow American Academy of Family Practice